-(2) in this Act, the term allotment means-

-- (a) any parcel of land under the Land Transfer Act 2017 that is a continuous area and whose boundaries are shown separately on a survey plan, whether or not- - (i) the subdivision shown on the survey plan has been allowed, or subdivision approval has been granted, under another Act; or - (ii) a subdivision consent for the subdivision shown on the survey plan has been granted under this Act; or - (b) any parcel of land or building or part of a building that is shown or identified separately- - (i) on a survey plan; or - (ii) on a licence within the meaning of subpart 6 of Part 3 of the Land Transfer Act 2017; or - (c) any unit on a unit plan; or - (d) any parcel of land not subject to the Land Transfer Act 2017. - (3) For the purposes of subsection (2), an allotment that is- - (a) subject to the Land Transfer Act 2017 and is comprised in 1 record of title or for which 1 record of title could be issues under that Act; or - (b) not subject to that Act and was acquired by this owner under 1 instrument of conveyanceshall be deemed to be a continuous area of land notwithstanding that part of it is physically separated from any other part of a road or in any other manner whatsoever, unless the division of the allotment into such parts has been allowed by a subdivision consent granted under this Act or by a subdivisional approval under any former enactment relating to the subdivision of land.
+- (2) in this Act, the term allotment means- - (a) any parcel of land under the Land Transfer Act 2017 that is a continuous area and whose boundaries are shown separately on a survey plan, whether or not- - (i) the subdivision shown on the survey plan has been allowed, or subdivision approval has been granted, under another Act; or - (ii) a subdivision consent for the subdivision shown on the survey plan has been granted under this Act; or - (b) any parcel of land or building or part of a building that is shown or identified separately- - (i) on a survey plan; or - (ii) on a licence within the meaning of subpart 6 of Part 3 of the Land Transfer Act 2017; or - (c) any unit on a unit plan; or - (d) any parcel of land not subject to the Land Transfer Act 2017. - (3) For the purposes of subsection (2), an allotment that is- - (a) subject to the Land Transfer Act 2017 and is comprised in 1 record of title or for which 1 record of title could be issues under that Act; or shall be deemed to be a continuous area of land notwithstanding that part of it is physically separated from any other part of a road or in any other manner whatsoever, unless the division of the allotment into such parts has been allowed by a subdivision consent granted under this Act or by a subdivisional approval under any former enactment relating to the subdivision of land.